Volumes soar at Kolte Patil Developers Ltd counter

-Kolte Patil Developers Ltd clocked volume of 7.86 lakh shares by 14:14 IST on NSE, a 10.64 times surge over two-week average daily volume of 73861 shares
+Kolte Patil Developers Ltd recorded volume of 14.63 lakh shares by 14:19 IST on NSE, a 9.4 times surge over two-week average daily volume of 1.56 lakh shares

-ICRA Ltd, AAVAS Financiers Ltd, Grindwell Norton Ltd, Phoenix Mills Ltd are among the other stocks to see a surge in volumes on NSE today, 19 March 2021.
+Tata Investment Corporation Ltd, Future Retail Ltd, ACC Ltd, Nilkamal Ltd are among the other stocks to see a surge in volumes on NSE today, 22 March 2021.

 Powered by Capital Market - Live News